theramiyer/blog/_posts/2018/2018-09-24-my-first-100-km-bicycle-ride.md

 Before I start, let me mention, very clearly, that I'm just a beginner cyclist.
 Sometimes I like to push myself to my limits to see where I stand.
 As I go through these experiences, I learn more about myself, and this post is just an observation, thinking it might help someone looking to go on a long bicycle ride; some things to consider, some facts, and probable best practices.

 It had been long since I'd been on a long ride.
 The first long ride I'd been on was of 60&nbsp;km, on the Outer Ring Road, Bangalore.
-On that ride, I'd taken with me a bottle full of ORS, and some packs of Appy.
+On that ride, I'd taken with me a bottle full of <span class="small-caps">ORS</span>, and some packs of Appy.
 A few hours before the ride, I'd eaten a solid lunch.
 I left at about quarter past six in the evening and returned at half past nine.
 Overall, I'd enjoyed the ride.
-The gear I used for this ride was the 21-speed MTB, Hercules Ryders Contour.
+The gear I used for this ride was the 21-speed <span class="small-caps">MTB</span>, Hercules Ryders Contour.

 I think it was in July 2017 that I went on another ride, to Chikkabanavara.
 We started in the morning.
 By the time we returned in the afternoon, I was half-dead.
 Apart from the company, there was nothing I enjoyed on that ride---a stark contrast.
 I noted down some of the points about the ride: